 5. Gullane Hill has three fabulous courses which were created on and around the ‘mini-mountain’ in 1898.
 Gullane No. 1 course is the main course of the three.
 It is a stunning links course which can be played all year round.
 It has been an Open qualifying venue as well as playing host to various other major competitions.
 There are spectacular views towards Edinburgh across the Firth of Forth.
 This course is definitely one of East Lothian’s, and indeed Scotland’s, best links courses.
 It is great fun to play, with tight fairways and fast greens and each hole having it’s own character.

 6. Gullane No. 2 runs alongside No. 1 for the first seven holes.
 The course heads down to the nature reserve at Aberlady Bay and then back up towards the Clubhouse.
-Many of the locals tend to favour course No. 2 which must be something to do with the testing short holes which offer such a challenge and can be unpredictable.
+Many of the locals tend to favor course No. 2 which must be something to do with the testing short holes which offer such a challenge and can be unpredictable.
 Again, this links course benefits from the beautiful East Lothian coastline and the spectacular views.

 7. The last of the three club courses, Gullane No. 3, has stunning views across Aberlady Bay.
 It is renowned for the best greens out of the three club courses and even though it is a shorter course than the other two, golfers need to be clever and imaginative with their shots.
 Plenty of rough and bunkers provide for a great fun game of golf.
-Having been around for over 100 years, this course has matured well and become a great favourite of the East Lothian golf courses, with visiting golfers.
+Having been around for over 100 years, this course has matured well and become a great favorite of the East Lothian golf courses, with visiting golfers.

 8. Luffness New is just along the coast at Aberlady.
 Established in 1894, it is a very challenging and traditional links course and it plays host to qualifying rounds of the Open.
 The Scottish coastal wind can be one of the greatest hazards for players and there are some pretty large and cavernous bunkers to distract even the most accurate of players.
 The historic setting and beautifully kept fairways provide for an extremely enjoyable round of golf.